The 7 most in-demand FinTech skills for professionals

 People management is one of the key FinTech skills for transformation leaders, an umbrella term necessitating soft skills such as emotional intelligence, delegation and collaboration.

-The FinTech Management Masters programme at Ulster offers a unique balance of FinTech-focused modules and leadership training.
+The online FinTech Management Masters programme at Ulster offers a unique balance of FinTech-focused modules and leadership training.
 Business-oriented modules covered include Business Analysis Foundations for Practice and Project Management, with opportunities to put your learnings to practical use throughout the course.

 5. Communication skills

 Universally important, good communication marks the difference between a successful project and a failed one.
 Within the financial technology sector, being able to express your ideas coherently and collaborate with others is even more important as you and your team navigate uncharted territory and push for innovation.